10 Best Ramen in Shinjuku

 Top 10 Popular Ramen Restaurants in Shinjuku, Tokyo

-Shinjuku is known as a mecca of ramen as there are considerably over 300 ramen restaurants in the area.
-Shinjuku is one of the most competitive Ramen areas in Japan and every ramen restaurant takes their pride to compete others by their signature dishes.
-If you are hunting for the best ramen in Tokyo, Shinjuku is the right place!
+Shinjuku is renowned as a mecca for ramen, boasting over 300 ramen restaurants in the area.
+It is one of the most competitive ramen districts in Japan, where each restaurant takes pride in competing with others through their signature dishes.
+If you’re searching for the best ramen in Tokyo, Shinjuku is the perfect destination!

-In this article, I would like to introduce 10 best ramen in Shinjuku chosen by Tokyoite and tourists.
-So let’s take a look!
+In this article, I will introduce the 10 best ramen spots in Shinjuku, as chosen by both locals and tourists.
+Let’s take a look!

 1. Ichiran

-ICHIRAN Ramen (一蘭) is a Japanese ramen restaurant specialized in Tonkotsu ramen.
-The fame and popularity of Ichiran are not only big in Japan but also abroad and the shop has over 80 branches across Japan and overseas.
+ICHIRAN Ramen (一蘭) is a Japanese ramen restaurant specializing in Tonkotsu ramen.
+The fame and popularity of Ichiran are not only big in Japan but also abroad, and the shop has over 80 branches across Japan and overseas.

-Ichiran’s signature ramen is Tonkotsu ramen served with rich creamy pork broth soup and thin noodle, which is a classic style from Fukuoka prefecture.
-The bowl of ramen is topped with sliced pork (chashu), chopped green onion and secret spicy red sauce which make a perfect balance in taste.
+Ichiran’s signature ramen is Tonkotsu ramen served with rich creamy pork broth soup and thin noodles, which is a classic style from Fukuoka prefecture.
+The bowl of ramen is topped with sliced pork (chashu), chopped green onion, and secret spicy red sauce, which makes a perfect balance in taste.

-Ichiran is also known for their unique order system and ramen booth seats.
-The order tickets are sold at the vending machine and there are order sheets that you can fill up to customize your ramen by choosing hardness of noodles, richness of soup, amount of oil or garlic, etc. The seats in Ichiran are divided individually that is specially designed for customers to focus on the flavour of the ramen.
+Ichiran is also known for its unique order system and ramen booth seats.
+The order tickets are sold at the vending machine, and there are order sheets that you can fill up to customize your ramen by choosing the hardness of noodles, richness of soup, amount of oil or garlic, etc. The seats in Ichiran are divided individually which is specially designed for customers to focus on the flavour of the ramen.

-There are currently three Ichiran stores in Shinjuku area.
+There are currently three Ichiran stores in the Shinjuku area.

 Map: https://goo.gl/maps/CjUaixmSx3WXquja6